tlack/dobot-tcn-training-data/README.md

 To train a contrastive network, you need alike and dissimilar examples.

-Here are some I am releasing from a work in progress, (Dobot TCN)[https://github.com/tlack/dobot-tcn/].
+Here are some I am releasing from a work in progress, [Dobot TCN](https://github.com/tlack/dobot-tcn/).

 #### v2/ dataset